ITSM and System Center Operations ManagerIT Service Management

 Some of the built-in solutions that help to deliver ITSM benefits include the following:

-Distributed Application Monitoring – by monitoring groups of applications and processes, rather than individual components, an organization can get a better insight into its current business situation, since IT managers can instantly see how the monitored items are connected.
+- By monitoring groups of applications and processes, rather than individual components, an organization can get a better insight into its current business situation, since IT managers can instantly see how the monitored items are connected.
 The system can separate minor events that can wait to get fixed, from major accidents that require IT managers’ immediate attention to prevent a major outage.

-Notifications – can be forwarded to IT managers using email, IM, or SMS, ensuring that the right individuals are alerted about any potential problems right away.
+- Can be forwarded to IT managers using email, IM, or SMS, ensuring that the right individuals are alerted about any potential problems right away.

-Historical Data Collection – allows IT managers to generate reports on past events, analyze them, and draw conclusions to prevent similar problems from happening in the future.
+- Allows IT managers to generate reports on past events, analyze them, and draw conclusions to prevent similar problems from happening in the future.

-End-user Monitoring – enables IT managers to ensure that the end users are not experiencing application performance issues.
+- Enables IT managers to ensure that the end users are not experiencing application performance issues.